kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

    <INSERT QUESTION>
    ```
 2. Indirect SQL Generation via Graph Modeling/SPARQL: In this approach, instead of the relatianal schema of the database, the same
-   database is modeled as an *OWL ontology* (OWL is short for Web Ontology Language).
+   database is modeled as an *[OWL ontology](https://www.w3.org/OWL/)* (OWL is short for Web Ontology Language).
    Ontology is another term for schema when modeling data as graph as classes and relationships between them.
-OWL is a W3C standard,
+OWL is a W3C standard
-   and part of the RDF technology stack so OWL ontologies are a set RDF triples, such as:
+   and part of the RDF technology stack so OWL ontologies are expressed as a set RDF triples, such as:
    ```
    ...
    in:Claim rdf:type owl:Class ;